marius-ne/aquis_boards/README.md

 ## Installing

+You first <b>have to</b> install the "Arduino SAMD" package from the boards manager, this is strictly required.

 Add the json location (https://raw.githubusercontent.com/marius-ne/aquis_boards/master/package_aquis_index.json) in the preferences (section "additional board managers URL") of the Arduino IDE.
 Then install it via searching for "Aquis" in the board manager.
 You will see a red error appear in the console that says something about a non trusted contribution.
 You can ignore this.

 ## Version guide